piotrmurach/rotation.js/README.md

   <script src="jquery.rotation.js"></script>
 ```

-Then add semantic markup to describe your content, any item that requires rotation should be placed inside spearte list element.
+Then add semantic markup to describe your content, any item that requires rotation should be placed inside separate list element.
 For instance, to rotate quotes one can write markup such as

 ```html
   <div id="rotator-container">